TUI-NICR/EMSANet/README.md

 **Sep 23, 2023**
 - small fix in dataset path parsing (do not force lower case)
 - add `disable-progress-bars` argument to `main.py`
-- individual subset selection with `--subset-train parameter` in `main.py`
+- individual subset selection with `--subset-train` argument in `main.py`
 - enable loading weights from (pre-)training with orientation task
-- bump `nicr-scene-analysis-datasets` to version 0.5.5
+- bump `nicr-scene-analysis-datasets` to version 0.5.6
 - bump `nicr-multitask-scene-analysis` to version 0.2.2
+- decrease default validation batch size from 16 to 4 in examples to enable out-of-the-box execution on smaller GPUs

 **Jun 08, 2023**
 - update sample image (depth in mm, RGB without registration artefacts)